SE-ML/se-ml.github.io/_best_practices/01-privacy_ml.md

 Anonymisation, pseudonymisation, differential privacy, federated machine learning, or using cryptographic techniques -- such as homomorphic encryption -- are examples of privacy preserving machine learning techniques.

-The tool support for privacy preserving machine learning is mature, with tools such as <a href="https://github.com/pytorch/opacus">Opacus</a>), <a href="https://github.com/facebookresearch/CrypTen">CrypTen</a> or <a href="https://github.com/OpenMined/PySyft">PySift</a> being developed and maintained by large research centres such as Facebook AI research (FAIR).
+The tool support for privacy preserving machine learning is mature, with tools such as <a href="https://github.com/pytorch/opacus">Opacus</a>), <a href="https://github.com/facebookresearch/CrypTen">CrypTen</a> or <a href="https://github.com/OpenMined/PySyft">PySift</a> being developed and maintained by large research centres such as Facebook AI Research (FAIR).